created-by-varun/promptctl-cli/README.md

 ## Features

-- 🔄 **Interactive Prompt Refinement**: Use the `--refine` flag to get helpful follow-up questions that make your prompts more specific and effective
+- 🔄 **Interactive Prompt Refinement**: Use the `--refine or -r` flag to get helpful follow-up questions that make your prompts more specific and effective
 - 📋 **Clipboard Integration**: Improved prompts are automatically copied to your clipboard
 - 🔗 **Direct AI Integration**: Open your improved prompts directly in Claude or ChatGPT
 - 🎨 **Beautiful Terminal UI**: Clean and intuitive interface with progress indicators